Compositional Design of Safety Controllers for Large-Scale Stochastic Hybrid Systems: Stochastic Hybrid Systems

 \subsection{Interconnected SHS}

-Since the ultimate goal in this work is to synthesize a safety controller for an interconnected SHS, we provide next a formal definition for interconnected SHS without disturbance signals $w$ that can be constructed as a composition of multiple SHS with disturbance signals.
+Since the ultimate goal of this work is to synthesize a safety controller for an interconnected SHS, we next provide a formal definition of the interconnected SHS without the $w_i$, which can be constructed as a composition of multiple SHSs with {disturbance inputs}.